PaulSolt/IGME-340-2018-Spring/Project 2 - App Store.md

 	* Depth - it should be a vibrant and life-like experience, and people should not get "lost" or be confused about what state the app is in.
 * Uses Frameworks and/or methods of those frameworks that go well beyond what we've done in class this semester.
 * Meets course coding standards (see below)
-* Install on iOS hardware and bring to class on due date
+* Install on iOS hardware and bring to class on due date to present it to class (Final Exam)

 ## Coding Standards ##